eNMS-automation/eNMS/README.md

 ## 5. Scheduling

-While services and workflows can be run directly from the web UI, you can also schedule them to run at a later time, or periodically by defining a frequency, a start date and an end date.
+While services and workflows can be run directly and immediately from the web UI, you can also schedule them to run at a later time, or periodically by defining a frequency, a start date and an end date.
 All scheduled tasks are displayed in a calendar.

 ![eNMS](readme/calendar.png)